Red-BY/FalcomModCompendium/README.md

 - [Japanese Battle Voices](https://mega.nz/file/7FI3FJ6S#7hciKJZEUreR5Gp-D_AeQAuEyCN51g7D18PE9nYDhew) <br>

-Adds Japanese battle voices to the game, this is meant to be used alongside the Evolution Voices Mod as the game only supports English battle voices out of the box.
-After installation, you'll be able to switch between English and Japanese voices in the in-game Options menu. <br>
+Adds Japanese battle voices to the game, this is meant to be used alongside the Evolution Voices Mod as the game only supports English battle voices out of the box. <br>
+After installation, you'll be able to switch between English and Japanese voices from the in-game Options menu. <br>
 >📝 Extract contents of the archive into your game directory and replace when asked.<br>

 <br>